TheRedSpy15/blazedcloud-landing/src/content/pages/start.md

 # Get Started

-There is more than one way for you to get your own Blazed Cloud.
-More methods will be added in the future as they are developed and ready for public usage
+There is more than one way for you to get your own Blazed Cloud

 You can join/login with:
 - [The Online Portal](https://portal.blazedcloud.com)